-- Always wear a clean Dobok.
+- Always wear clean Dobok.

 - Clean hands, feet, short nails.

-- Don’t wear sharp things (if you do not have a Dobok, do not wear pants with zippers etc.)
+- Don’t wear sharp things (if you do not have a Dobok, do not wear pants with zippers, etc.)

-- No jewellery allowed
+- No jewelry allowed

-- Don’t drink, smoke or eat in the dojang (no chewing gum!)
+- Don’t drink, smoke, or eat in the dojang (no chewing gum!)